Vauxhall Crossland review: Vauxhall’s more practical small SUV

-The Crossland SUV offers a sporty look and good family practicality, but isn't as sharp to drive as some rivals
+The Crossland SUV offers good family practicality, but isn't as sharp to drive or efficient as some rivals

-The Vauxhall Crossland is a spacious, practical and economical family car that now offers loads more style and desirability thanks to a thorough overhaul in 2020.
-It can't quite match the striking looks of its smaller Mokka sibling, but the practical Crossland has added a smart, sporty edge which will fit in well with modern family life.
+The Vauxhall Crossland is a spacious, practical and economical family car that offers loads more style and desirability thanks to a thorough midlife overhaul in 2020.
+It can't quite match the striking looks of its smaller Mokka sibling, but the practical Crossland has added a smart, sporty edge that fits well with modern family life.

 About the Vauxhall Crossland

 The Crossland isn't so much a bold 4x4, but more of a functional model aimed at young families with an active lifestyle.
-The larger Vauxhall Grandland is also available, taking on cars like the Volkswagen Tiguan and Mazda CX-5.
+It sits somewhere between the mid-size Grandland and more compact Mokka SUVs in Vauxhall's line-up, with rivals in the small SUV market spanning far and wide.

 In this review

-- 1Verdict - currently readingThe Crossland SUV offers a sporty look and good family practicality, but isn't as sharp to drive as some rivals
+- 1Verdict - currently readingThe Crossland SUV offers good family practicality, but isn't as sharp to drive or efficient as some rivals

 - 2Engines, performance and drivePunchy engines deliver decent refinement, but the Crossland doesn’t offer much in the way of fun